The following are both pages of an example completed NOI form.

 See the notes written within, and below, the examples.

-* As noted on line (2), write in "N/A" (for "not applicable") on the "Telephone number (optional)" line.
-Ohio law notes that providing a contact phone number is "optional", but it is not recommended to provide this means for the district to contact you.
+1 - As noted on line (2), write in "N/A" (for "not applicable") on the "Email and telephone number (optional)" line.
+Ohio law notes that providing a contact email and phone number is "optional", but it is not recommended to provide this means for the district to contact you.
 All official communication must be in writing, so providing alternative means to contact you results in procedures not being followed by districts, and sometimes family harassment.

 Copyright © 2019 Ohio Homeschooling Parents - All Rights Reserved.

 Please note, we are fellow homeschooling parents, not legal counsel.
 Information shared should not be taken as legal advice.
 We highly recommend being well-versed with the applicable administrative code and your rights to home educate.
 The regulation codes pertaining to Ohio homeschooling are linked on this page.